Associate Professor in the Qualitative Study of Comparative Political Institutions

 The second project, in collaboration with Nara Pavao from the University of Pernambuco (Brazil), examines the impact of anti-corruption judicial activism in Latin America.
 Like never before, courts in Latin America are investigating and punishing corruption at the highest level, with far reaching implications.
 While some of the consequences of anti-corruption judicial activism are readily observable, others prove much more elusive, and deserve closer scrutiny.
 In particular, we know little about whether or how the fight against corruption led by judges and prosecutors affects public opinion.
 Specifically, we are interested in examining the effects of anti-corruption judcial activism on emotions, tolerance for corruption, political cyncism, and leadership preferences.

 I have also co-authored a series of papers on the political economy of vote buying and intimidation during electoral campaigns.
 Using original post-electoral survey data from several Latin American countries, our work explores the extent of these practices, what citizens think about them, and who gets targeted by parties.
 Some of our findings appeared in two articles published in the American Journal of Political Science, 'Vote Buying and Social Desirability Bias: Experimental Evidence from Nicaragua' (January 2012) and 'The Conditionality of Vote Buying Norms: Experimental Evidence from Latin America' (January 2014), in a paper in Comparative Political Studies (July 2015), and in a forthcoming piece in the Latin American Research Review.

-I obtained my Ph.D. from the University of Notre Dame in 2012.
+I recieved my Ph.D. from the University of Notre Dame in 2012.
 My thesis won APSA's 2013 Edward S. Corwin Award for the best doctoral dissertation in the field of Public Law.
-Before coming to Oxford I was an Assistant Professor at the Center for Research and Teaching in Economics (CIDE) in Mexico City.